 - Have bleeding from your wound

-- Increased swelling around the wound, wire, or pin
+- Have increased swelling around the wound, wire, or pin

-- Pain that does not go away after you take pain medicine
+- Have pain that does not go away after you take pain medicine

 - Notice a bad smell or pus coming from the wound, wire, or pin